genepattern/ExampleModule/after_you_are_happy_with_your_code_READ_THIS_LIKE_NOW.md

   If you are doing a release (Note: the very first time you go through this, you probably want to do a release of the module to have version 1.x out there):
   - Choose the prod repository
   If you are doping a pre-release:
-  - Copy the zip file from the beta repository to the prod repository **LINK TO THIS REPOSITORY IS MISSING FROM THIS DOC**
+  - Copy the zip file from the beta repository to the prod repository http://software.broadinstitute.org/webservices/gpModuleRepository/uploadForm.jsp

   **In general you want to do pre-releases, test using the Jenkins project "Single_Module_Test"**
   - Make sure you remove any versions that you had installed beforehand.
 Especially those with a different LSID.
 Check on "Modules & Pipelines" --> "Manage" to see double check your module is not listed twice